Go to content

 Local people in Kyushu

-The gateway city on the island of Kyushu is Fukuoka and this is where you’ll fly into.
+The gateway city on the island of Kyushu is Fukuoka, and this is where you’ll fly into.
 From the airport, it’s just a short metro ride to your city hotel.
 With public transport being efficient and easy to navigate, you can explore the city with ease via bus or metro.
-However, we’ll arrange a city tour so you can get your bearings and discover the highlights and hidden gems of this vibrant city, with an experienced local guide.
+You’ll stay in a simple, mid-range hotel

 Today, you’ll travel by train from Nagasaki to Kagoshima, a journey that takes about three hours.
 Kagoshima is set on a large bay, with the active Sakurajima volcano rising majestically in the background.
 The city has a welcoming and relaxed atmosphere, perfect for unwinding.
 If you arrive early enough, take a trip to Ibusuki to experience the unique sand baths.
 Here, you’ll be buried in hot volcanic sand, said to have healing properties.
 For the next two nights, you’ll stay in a comfortable hotel that is centrally located and conveniently close to a tram station, making it easy to explore the city and beyond.